jkt628/TILTpi/readme.md

 `sudo apt-get install python3-distutils`

 ## Step 2
 Get the “aioblescan” bluetooth scanner module customized with Tilt plugin, unzip downloaded file, go to install folder, and install.
-Once you complete this step, you can run the command "sudo python3 -u -m aioblescan -T" to verify Tilt scanner is working.
+Once you complete this step, you can run the command "sudo python3 -u -m aioblescan --tilt" to verify Tilt scanner is working.
 Make sure Tilt is nearby and floating if doing the test.
 Use "ctrl-c" to stop scanning.

 `wget https://github.com/baronbrew/aioblescan/archive/master.zip`